GrenManSK/mdown/README.md

   - e.g. whole manga was in Japanese and didn't find any English chapters which results in 0 downloads

 - Every non-final downloads and temporary files will be put in .cache folder which if empty will be deleted afterwards

+- Manga name will be automatically shortened when it exceeds 70 characters